Maria Christina of Austria, Queen of Spain

 Maria Christina had five siblings, but two died in infancy:

-Archduchess Elisabeth Franziska and her children – standing: Friedrich, his wife Isabella; sitting left to right – Maria Theresia, Maria Christina, and Archduchess Elisabeth Franziska; Photo Credit – Wikipedia
+Archduchess Elisabeth Franziska and her children – standing: Friedrich, his wife Isabella; sitting left to right – Maria Theresia, Maria Christina, and Archduchess Elisabeth Franziska; Credit – Wikipedia

 Maria Christina grew up in Vienna at the court of her second cousin Franz Joseph I, Emperor of Austria.
 She was well-educated and excelled in languages, literature, and history.
 In 1868, Queen Isabella II of Spain was deposed and her family went into exile in Paris, France.
 Isabella’s eldest son Alfonso later attended the Theresianum, an elite secondary school in Vienna.
 It was during his time in Vienna that Alfonso first met Maria Christina.
 The Spanish monarchy was restored in 1874 and Alfonso became King Alfonso XII at the age of 17.
 He married his first cousin Princess Maria de las Mercedes of Orléans, but tragically she died five months later from typhoid fever.
 A year later, Alfonso agreed to marry Mercedes’ sister Maria Cristina, but she developed tuberculosis and died during their engagement.

 Alfonso’s choice of a bride then fell upon Maria Christina, and the couple married on November 29, 1879, at the Royal Basilica of Our Lady of Atocha in Madrid, Spain.
-Maria Christina and Alfonso had three children:

 Alfonso was not faithful to Maria Christina and at the beginning of their marriage, she endured these infidelities.
-Alfonso had an affair with Italian opera singer Adela Borghi, but the affair with Spanish opera singer Elena Sanz, with whom Alfonso had two children, Alfonso Sanz (1880 – 1970) and Fernand Sanz (1881-1925), was the final straw.
+Alfonso had an affair with Italian opera singer Adela Borghi, however, the affair with Spanish opera singer Elena Sanz, with whom Alfonso had two children, Alfonso Sanz (1880 – 1970) and Fernand Sanz (1881-1925), was the final straw.
 Maria Christina was finally able to prevail and Elena Sanz was sent into exile in Paris.
 Competing for the French Olympic Team, Fernand Sanz won a silver medal in cycling at the 1900 Olympics in Paris.

 “The Death of Alfonso XII” or “The Last Kiss” by Juan Antonio Benlliure, 1887; Credit – Wikipedia